ErikBurton/password_manager/README.md

 # Overview

+# 🔐 Password Manager CLI (Rust)

 As a software engineer, I am always looking to expand my understanding of new languages and improve my ability to write safe, efficient, and maintainable code.
-This project gave me the opportunity to explore the Rust programming language and gain hands-on experience with its unique features like ownership, borrowing, and type safety.
+This project gave me the opportunity to explore the 🦀 **Rust** programming language and gain hands-on experience with its unique features like ownership, borrowing, and type safety.

 To demonstrate my understanding, I built a simple command-line **Password Manager** that allows users to securely store, retrieve, and delete passwords.
 The program uses a `HashMap` to manage data in memory and saves entries to a JSON file on disk.
 Passwords are hashed using SHA256 before being saved, providing basic encryption for security.